zhouzhipeng/axum-reverse-proxy/README.md

 A flexible and efficient reverse proxy implementation for [Axum](https://github.com/tokio-rs/axum) web applications.
 This library provides a simple way to forward HTTP requests from your Axum application to upstream servers.
 It is intended to be a simple implementation sitting on top of axum and hyper.

+The eventual goal would be to benchmark ourselves against common reverse proxy libraries like nginx, traefix, haproxy, etc. We hope to achieve comparable (or better) performance but with significantly better developer ergonomics, using Rust code to configure the proxy instead of various configuration files with their own DSLs.

 ## Features

 - 🛣️ Path-based routing